gruntwork-io/docs/_docs-sources/foundations/terraform/folder_structure.md

 ### State management

 Grunt work recommends storing state _per resource_.
-As an example, if you had an account named `dev` in region `us-east-1`, with the environment `dev`, and a Terragrunt module defined in `networking/vpc/terragrunt.hcl` (full path `dev/us-east-1/networking/vpc/terragrunt.hcl`), your remote state would be configured for `dev/us-east-1/networking/vpc/terraform.tfstate`.
+As an example, if you had an account named `dev` in region `us-east-1`, with the environment `dev`, and a Terragrunt module defined in the category `networking` and resource `vpc` (for a full path of `dev/us-east-1/networking/vpc/terragrunt.hcl`), your remote state would be configured for `dev/us-east-1/networking/vpc/terraform.tfstate`.

 Please see the Terragrunt documentation on (keeping your remote state configuration dry)[https://terragrunt.gruntwork.io/docs/features/keep-your-remote-state-configuration-dry/] for more information.